phanlehuy1999/udacity-build-a-store-front-backend/README.md

 The database schema and and API route information can be found in the (REQUIREMENT.md)

-## Ports
+## Set up

-The application runs on port ```3000``` with database on ```5432```.
+Need to set up the necessary things first:

-## Set up Database
+To install all dependencies:

-`docker-compose up` to start the docker container
+`npm install`

-`npm install` to install all dependencies
+To start the docker container:
-`npm db-migrate-up` to set up the database and get access via http://127.0.0.1:5432 `npm run watch` to build and run the app
+`docker-compose up`

-## Environmental Variables Set up
+## Environmental Variables

-Bellow are the environmental variables that needs to be set in a `.env` file.
-This is the default setting that I used for development, but you can change it to what works for you.
+To satisfy Udacity requirements, the following environment variable are needed.

 ```
 POSTGRES_HOST=127.0.0.1
 POSTGRES_DB=storefront
-POSTGRES_TEST_DB=storefront-test
+POSTGRES_DB_TEST=storefront_test
 POSTGRES_USER=magical_user
 POSTGRES_PASSWORD=password123
 ENV=dev